No Flockin: Music video

+Reception

+The music video received generally positive response from critics, noted for its minimalist approach and effective use of visual elements.
+According to Rolling Stone Australia, the video demonstrates that simplicity can lead to impactful storytelling, emphasizing that sometimes "all you need for a great video is one set, one car under one streetlight, one verse stretching on for three effortless minutes by one 17-year-old with outsized charisma, and a singular flow".
+Rolling Stone Australia also listed it 146th on their list of the "150 Greatest Hip-Hop Videos of All Time".

 Commercial performance

 "No Flockin" debuted at number 95 on US Billboard Hot 100 for the chart dated January 14, 2017, over 2 years after the song's initial release date.
 The following week, the song dropped off of the Hot 100.
 The song was Kodak Black's first charting song as a lead artist, and his second charting entry following his feature on French Montana's "Lockjaw".
-In June 2017, the song was certified Platinum by the Recording Industry Association of America (RIAA) for sales of over 1,000,000 digital copies in the United States.
+In June 2017, the song was certified Platinum by the Recording Industry Association of America (RIAA) for sales of over one million digital copies in the United States.